sonoro1234/Lua2SC/README.md

 ------Building-----------

-1. Need to have lua 5.1 or 5.2 or luajit with lualanes wxlua luasocket or
-  - build lua 5.1 or 5.2
-  - build lualanes
-  - build wxlua as a module (most difficult part)
-  - build luasocket

-2. Then build this repo:

-you need to provide in build/toolchain.cmake:
-  - LUA_INCLUDE_DIR with the lua source include directory
-  - LUA_LIBRARY with the path to luaXX.dll (luaXX.so)

-from build directory run:
+from build directory:
-  init_cmake.bat (or copy to init_cmake.sh)
+  set LUAJIT_BIN to the desired installation location in init_cmake.bat run init_cmake.bat (or copy to init_cmake.sh) make install
-  make install

-you will get Lua2SC directory inside build. this directory can be copied anywhere.
+you will get Lua2SCinstalled directory inside build.
+Only will need wxLua (You can get it from ZeroBraneStudio until I manage to bundle it) this directory can be copied anywhere.